 - You can visit the national park on your own to hike but not visit the caves.

 I would say that half the tour was hiking to the caves but it’s entirely worth it.
 For someone who is looking to experience something different than beaches, this is perfect for them.

-If you need recommendations for tour companies that operate Barra Honda National Park, please leave a comment below.
+If you need recommendations for tour companies to do this tour out of Playas del Coco, please leave a comment below.

 Read about other national parks in Costa Rica below!